-Stakeholder Briefing Sessions were held for the Showground Station Precinct on 30 October 2014, and 30 March 2015 for the Showground Station Precinct, and 6 November 2014 and 1 April 2015 for the Kellyville and Bella Vista Station Precincts.
+Stakeholder Briefing Sessions were held for the Showground Station Precinct on 30 October 2014 and 30 March 2015 for the Showground Station Precinct, and 6 November 2014 and 1 April 2015 for the Kellyville and Bella Vista Station Precincts.

 The purpose of the Stakeholder Briefing Sessions is to provide information to representatives of community, business and other relevant local groups about the planning being undertaken for the precincts, and for these representatives to pass this information to their members.
-These sessions also provide these representatives the opportunity to raise issues and concerns they may have, which have been used in the planning for the precincts.
+These sessions also provide these representatives the opportunity to raise issues and concerns they may have.